PeterNaydenov/drag-drop/README.md

 ## Release History

+### 0.3.0 (2021-07-26)
+- [x] Config contains a property `ignoreSelect`.
+It's a function that receive "event" as a argument and should return boolean (true/false).
+The function `ignoreSelect` control places where you can start dragging selection.
 ### 0.2.0 (2021-07-15 )
 - [x] Hook 'onDrop' has a new argument "dragOffset".
 It is an object with X and Y coordinates and represents position of the mouse during drag event from top-left corner of the dragged object;
 - [x] Filter draggable elements on class name;